glomex/gcdt-docs/docs/gcdt_plugins/50_gcdt_lookups.md

 sample: `lookup:secret:slack.token`

-### lookup ssl certificate
+### DEPRECATED lookup ssl certificate

 format: `lookup:ssl:<stackname>:<output>`
 sample: `lookup:ssl:*.infra.glomex.cloud`

 'ssl' lookup uses the `server_certificate` functionality built into AWS IAM.
 It is configured default lookup so for each stack also the certificates are added to stackdata.

-If possible, please use the new acm lookup!
+This is DEPRECATED!
+If possible, please use the acm lookup!

 ### lookup acm certificate